 Dr. Taylor Cole Miller

 Taylor Cole Miller teaches courses in media studies, broadcast histories, critical internet studies, and digital/documentary production.
+He also serves as the Peabody Media Center Academic Director.
 His research interests include television industry and production cultures, syndication and distribution as well as issues of gender and sexuality within various media forms.

 Ph.D.
 Media & Cultural Studies, University of Wisconsin–Madison